-- (1) a relationship between the Company and Pfizer Inc., or Pfizer, for which Frank A. D'Amelio, one of our current directors, serves as an executive officer; - (2) a relationship between the Company and Endo Health Solutions, or Endo, for which Dr. David B. Nash, one of our current directors, serves as a director; - (3) a relationship between the Company and the Thomas Jefferson University, by which Dr. David B. Nash, one of our current directors, is employed as Founding Dean of the Jefferson School of Population Health; - (4) a relationship between the Company and Ashland Inc., or Ashland, for which James J. O'Brien, one of our current directors, serves as Chairman of the Board and Chief Executive Officer; - (5) a relationship between the Company and JAPC, Inc., or JAPC, which is owned by the father of David A. Jones, Jr., one of our current directors; - (6) a relationship between the Company and Chrysalis Ventures, LLC, or Chrysalis, for which David A. Jones, Jr., one of our current directors, serves as Chairman; and - (7) business relationships between our subsidiary, Concentra Inc. (or its affiliates) and various companies for which our current directors serve as directors or executive officers.
+- (1) a relationship between the Company and Pfizer Inc., or Pfizer, for which Frank A. D'Amelio, one of our current directors, serves as an executive officer; - (2) a relationship between the Company and the Thomas Jefferson University, by which Dr. David B. Nash, one of our current directors, is employed as Founding Dean of the Jefferson School of Population Health; - (3) a relationship between the Company and Ashland Inc., or Ashland, for which James J. O'Brien, one of our current directors, serves as Chairman of the Board and Chief Executive Officer; - (4) a relationship between the Company and JAPC, Inc., or JAPC, which is owned by the father of David A. Jones, Jr., one of our current directors; - (5) a relationship between the Company and Chrysalis Ventures, LLC, or Chrysalis, for which David A. Jones, Jr., one of our current directors, serves as Chairman and in which Mr. Jones has a financial interest; - (6) a relationship between the Company and Main Street Realty, Inc., or Main Street Realty, which is owned by the father of David A. Jones, Jr., one of our current directors; and - (7) business relationships between our subsidiary, Concentra Inc. (or its affiliates) and various companies for which our current directors serve as directors or executive officers.

 Pfizer.
 The relationship between the Company and Pfizer consists of a negotiated rebate based on the volume of prescriptions of Pfizer drugs obtained by Humana members, an amount that includes Humana claims paid and the co-payments paid by our members for Pfizer drugs.
 These rebate amounts are significant.
-However, these payments to Humana from Pfizer result from activity with many intermediaries over whom Humana exercises no control (i.e. the providers who prescribe these medications, the distributors who sell to the retailers, and the retailers from which our members get prescriptions).
-In 2012, the rebate amounted to approximately \$35 million.
-We have also agreed to complete various research studies for Pfizer, for which we were paid an immaterial amount of fees by Pfizer in 2012.
-We also received voluntary critical illness plan premiums from Pfizer in the aggregate amount of approximately \$500,000.
-The premiums charged and benefits provided under this arrangements are comparable to those extended to our other non-affiliated customers.
+However, these payments to Humana from Pfizer result from activity with many intermediaries over whom Humana exercises no control (i.e., the providers who prescribe these medications, the distributors who sell to the retailers, and the retailers from which our members get prescriptions).
+In 2013, the rebate amounted to approximately \$55.6 million.
+We have also agreed to complete various research studies for Pfizer, for which we were paid an immaterial amount of fees by Pfizer in 2013.
+We also received voluntary critical illness plan premiums from Pfizer in the aggregate amount of approximately \$200,000.
+The premiums charged and benefits provided under this arrangement are comparable to those extended to our other non-affiliated customers.